Spectators set their own course at Bethpage Black

 Various strategies were employed by the throngs of spectators following the world’s top professionals hit a white ball and chase it, then hit it again.

-There were people like Jarrell Bozarth who planted themselves by the tee box on the 1st hole.
-He watched as Henrik Stenson blasted a cannonball shot on the 430-yard, par 4 hole.
+There were people like Jarell Bozarth, 33, of Manhattan, who planted himself by the tee box on the 1st hole.
+He watched as Henrik Stenson blasted a cannonball shot onto the 430-yard, par 4 hole.

 “This is an iconic opening hole,” he said.
 “It’s so elevated and it has that dog leg off to the right.”